TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 -----------------------------------------------------------------------------------------------
 --- INSTALL -----------------------------------------------------------------------------------

-1. [OPTIONAL] Delete files of prior install of Control Bar Pro if applicable
+1. [OPTIONAL] Delete files of prior install of Control Bar Pro if applicable.

 2. Copy all files into the game install directory, for example:
    > C:\Program Files (x86)\EA Games\Command & Conquer Generals Zero Hour